everpeace/cookbook-mesos/README.md

 ### mesos::mesosphere

 Install mesos using Mesosphere's mesos package.
 You can also install zookeeper package by `node[:mesos][:mesosphere][:with_zookeeper]` if required because Mesosphere's mesos package doesn't include zookeeper.
+You can also specify mesosphere package's build version (see below for details).

 ### mesos::master